Premium Leather iPad Pro 11 Case

 We'd like to thank Mark for taking the time to write such an extensive review.
 It was so extensive it did not fit in the standard product review format on the product page.
 So we included it here in it's entirety.

-iPad Pro 11 Leather Case - Design Review
+Genuine Leather iPad Pro 11 Case - Design Review

 JDK: The groundbreaking MacCase Premium Leather 11" case for iPad Pro has arrived and the response has been exceptional.
 Customers calling it the best iPad Pro 11 case available.
 How does it feel to be finally shipping them to customers?